YeLwinOo-Steve/FlappyIronman/README.md

 # flappy_ironman

-This is Flappy Ironman game inspired by Flappy Game.
+This is Flappy Ironman game inspired by Flappy Bird Game.
 No external game engine packages are used.